VingtCinq/python-resize-image/README.rst

-A python package for easily resing image
+A python package to easily resize images
 ========================================

 This package gives function for easily resizing images.